SantiagoSalazarPavajeau/learn-blog/_posts/2020-05-15-from_ruby_to_javascript.markdown

 ```

+The AJAX call that I did not yet implement was an Edit.
+This would mean being able to load the songs from the server into the track for edit and I think it can be implemented doing some DOM manipulation making reference to the correct attributes on the Song class to load and PATCH the data.

 ## Conclusion

 This has been a very rewarding experience, and it has been fun.
-It was very interesting to have a working app and being able to deploy it to the web through [heroku and Github Pages](https://santiagosalazarpavajeau.github.io/chords_beats_frontend/).
+Having an MVP makes me feel like I was able to build something from simple and smaller parts into something a little bit more complex that works, it almost feels like building a machine in your backyard workshop.
+In the end, it was very interesting to have a working app and being able to deploy it to the web through [heroku and Github Pages](https://santiagosalazarpavajeau.github.io/chords_beats_frontend/).

+Also it was very challenging and I faced some stages where I was facing problems that were outside the scope of the Flatiron curriculum (e.g. playing audios).
+But it was very rewarding to find the solutions.
+Now what motivates me is to be able to build-up more on this app and optimize it with some external libraries, and iterate over the code in general to improve it.

 Github Repos:
 * [Front End](https://github.com/SantiagoSalazarPavajeau/chords_beats_frontend)